barbeque/ardscsino-fork/README.md

  8. Now you can hit Return and let the BlueSCSI Updater flash your Blue Pill.
  9. Unplug it, set the jumpers back to default, and enjoy your board.

+For the boards without jumpers (i.e. the USB-C ones that I warn about lower down - go take a look) you can do the following steps instead:

+ 0. Do all the preceding steps from the regular Blue Pill.
+ 1. Hold the BOOT0 button on the Blue Pill while inserting the ST-Link into your computer.
+Keep holding it while you run the BlueSCSI Updater and write the bare firmware.
+Release the BOOT0 button and unplug it and the ST-Link once done.
+ 2. In stage two, plug the Blue Pill in via USB-C, start the firmware update process, and hit the nRST (reset) button on the top when the flasher is waiting for the device to appear.
+It should proceed.

 ## Common Blue Pill problems
 Because the STM32 Blue Pill has been knocked off by a jillion different individuals, here are some of the problems I've encountered while trying to build these boards.